 Vision: To promote and develop the Northern Mariana Islands as a premier destination of choice for visitors from throughout the world while providing a maximum quality of life for our people.
 We nurture and encourage cultural interchange and environmental sensitivity for visitors' enjoyment and for our children's children.
-(MVA Mission, pending updates from 2021 Tourism Plan Draft in progress)
+(MVA Mission, 2021 Sustainable Tourism Strategy)